effeect/github-repo-search-app/README.md

 2. cd into the root and run
    `cp default.env .env`
 3. Edit the .env with a valid Github token
+4. Run `npm start` and the app should start running

+If you aren't interested in the code search, please just navigate to here for more info

 # Tools used